-When there is a need to become involved in academic grievances, the Academic or Technical Dean will assemble an "Ad Hoc Committee."
+To assist in the resolution of academic grievances, the Academic or Technical Dean will assemble an "Ad Hoc Committee."
 The Committee will consist of three faculty members from different divisions/departments, one staff employee, and one student representative.

 Procedures for Requesting a Hearing for Grade Appeal